pankod/svelte-boilerplate/README.md

 <br/>
 <div align="center">
-This boilerplate make it easier to get started with a well-structured SvelteJS application.
+This boilerplate make it easier to get started with a well-structured Svelte application.
 <br />
 <br />
   <sub>Created by <a href="https://www.pankod.com">Pankod</a></sub>